Festive French seats are live for travel between Dec 14 to early Jan* – book in advance to save! Ho, ho, gooo…

 The train from Gijón to Milan usually takes 25 hours 25 minutes on average to travel 743 miles (1196 km), although the quickest services can take as little as 25 hours 25 minutes.
 You can expect to find 1 train per day running on this popular route.
 As there aren’t any direct services running between Gijón and Milan, you’ll need to make 4 changes on your way to Milan.
 You can choose to travel with Renfe, SNCF or Trenitalia to get to Milan.
 As the main rail operators on this route, their trains offer modern comfortable seating and plenty of space for luggage as standard.

 To help you get the best train deals, we'll highlight the cheapest train ticket prices from Gijón to Milan in our Journey Planner.
-Just remember, the sooner you book your tickets, the more you'll save!
+Just remember, the sooner you book your tickets, the more you'll save, as advance tickets start from £288.66.

 Keep reading for more information about the train journey to Milan, including FAQs, timetables with first and last train times and tips on booking cheap train tickets.
 If you’re ready to book, just start a search for tickets with us today.